-- The kind of drug you became dependent on.
-Different drugs have different effects during withdrawal and require different medications to treat.
+Different drugs have different effects during withdrawal, which means they require different medications to treat.
 For instance, opioids cause flu-like symptoms, depressants cause an overactive nervous system, and stimulants cause depression and psychological symptoms.
 All need a unique approach to treat them effectively.

-- Other medical issues.
 Injuries, diseases, and medical complications that your enter treatment will need to be addressed.
-Addiction can cause medical complication, but it also can lead you into other issues like intravenous drug use diseases.
+Addiction can cause medical complications, but it also can lead you into other issues such as intravenous drug use diseases.
 For treatment to be successful, all medical needs have to be met.

 Do I Need Medical Detox Treatment Services?

-For treatment to be effective, all of your biggest needs should be taken into account any medical concerns should be treated.
-At California Highlands, we follow Maslow’s Hierarchy of Needs which considers basic needs like physiological needs and safety to be critically important.
+For treatment to be effective, all of your biggest needs should be taken into account, and any medical concerns should be treated.
+At California Highlands, we follow Maslow’s Hierarchy of Needs, which considers basic needs, like physiological needs and safety, to be critically important.
 When you enter detox, those needs will be met first, even if that involves a medical condition that’s not related to addiction.